metachris/website/content/posts/2021-04-15-typescript.md

 keywords = ["TypeScript", "Node.js", "Project", "Setup", "Template", "Boilerplate"]
 +++

-This is a guide for starting a TypeScript project in 2021, using modern tooling:
+This is a guide for starting a TypeScript project in 2021 with modern tooling.

 * [TypeScript](https://www.typescriptlang.org/) 4
 * Optionally [esbuild](https://esbuild.github.io/) - to bundle for browsers and Node.js